jilvin/henosis/README.md

 https://jilvin.github.io/henosis/

-## Usage
+## Note
-Note: Remove or comment margin style definition from henosis.css if Bootstrap is used.
+Remove or comment margin style definition from henosis.css if Bootstrap is used.

-Initialization
+## Initialization

 henosisInit(displayNowParameter, possibleContainersParameter, containerRotationModeParameter);